Janid

-Janid Ortiz, known as Janid, is a Puerto Rican singer, songwriter, actress and reality TV star.
-Musically, she lies between Latin Pop, Contemporary R&B, and Electronica genres.
-Born in New York City and raised in Puerto Rico, she first began to gain recognition in 2014 when she released her Spanish album "La Magia" under the Sony Music Latin imprint label, Handshake.
+Janid Ortiz, known as Janid, is an American singer, actress and reality TV star.
+Musically, she lies between Latin pop, contemporary R&B, and electronica genres.
+Born in New York City and raised in Puerto Rico, she first began to gain recognition in 2014 when she released her Spanish album La Magia under the Sony Music Latin imprint label, Handshake.

-In the summer of 2015 she rose to fame when she released the single "Penicilina" under the independent label Kalvo Music, featuring versions in Contemporary R&B produced by Kaydean, a Reggaeton remix by DJ Nelson featuring J Alvarez, a Bachata version featuring Optimo, and a Salsa version produced by Angel "Cucco" Peña featuring NG2.
-"Penicilina" peaked at No. 25 on the Tropical Billboard Chart, No. 6 in Puerto Rico and No. 2 in Dominican Republic.
+In the summer of 2015 she rose to fame when she released the single "Penicilina" under the independent label Kalvo Music, featuring versions in contemporary R&B produced by Kaydean, a Reggaeton remix by DJ Nelson featuring J Alvarez, a Bachata version featuring Optimo, and a Salsa version produced by Angel "Cucco" Peña featuring NG2.
+"Penicilina" peaked at No. 25 on the Tropical Billboard chart, No. 6 in Puerto Rico and No. 2 in the Dominican Republic.

 The popularity gained from "Penicilina" earned Janid her own reality show on Mega TV, Janid: Atrediva.
 The first episode aired on September 6, 2015.